dalong0514/readnotes/20210101复制书籍/2021038The-Structure-of-Evolutionary-Theory/2021038The-Structure-of-Evolutionary-Theory0201.md

-Stephen Jay Gould.(2002).2021038The-Structure-of-Evolutionary-Theory.Belknap Press of Harvard University Press => Introduction: (Not) Like a Rock
+Stephen Jay Gould.(2002).2021038The-Structure-of-Evolutionary-Theory.Belknap Press of Harvard University Press => 0201The Essence of Darwinism and the Basis of Modern Orthodoxy: An Exegesis of the Origin of Species

 ## 0201The Essence of Darwinism and the Basis of Modern Orthodoxy: An Exegesis of the Origin of Species